denodrivers/redis/README.md

 ### Retriable connection

 By default, a client's connection will retry a command execution if the server dies or the network becomes unavailable.
-You can change change the maximum number of retries by setting `maxRetryCount`:
+You can change the maximum number of retries by setting `maxRetryCount` (It's default to `10`):

 ```ts
 import { connect } from "https://deno.land/x/redis/mod.ts";